pambalos/npi-enrichment-script/README.md

   - Secondly, after considering saving the data as a JSON Object I came up with two issues;
     - The first was that simply adding a JSON object to each new line of the file would not be a valid JSON file,
     - The second was that I would have to read the entire file into memory to append the new JSON object to the end of the file or construct the file manually which I don't like.
+    - If I were using a mongoDB, I would probably just save each item as a separate document, but I decided to go with a CSV file for simplicity in this case.
 - I also considered using the Pandas library to handle the data, but I decided against it because I was only fetching the data from the API and saving it to a file.
 Although I did need to do some data manipulation, I decided a simple recursive function to flatten the JSON data structures was sufficient.
 - I decided to use a ThreadPoolExecutor to handle the API requests because I was making a lot of requests, and after my initial test took >10 minutes to run, I wanted to make them concurrently.
 - I decided to just add CONFIG_VARIABLES at the top of the file because I didn't want to add a whole new library just to handle a couple of variables.